 Academic Credit: No

-SHPEP at Columbia University Medical Center provides students interested in pursuing a career within the health professions with a well-defined, integrated approach to learning, focusing on the core science curriculum needed to apply to health professions schools for medicine, dentistry, nursing, public health, occupational therapy, physical therapy, and nutrition.
+SHPEP at Columbia University Irving Medical Center provides students interested in pursuing a career within the health professions with a well-deﬁned, integrated approach to learning, focusing on the core science curriculum needed to apply to health professions schools for medicine, dentistry, nursing, physical therapy, public health, nutrition, and occupational therapy.
 Students will engage in intense coursework, labs, learning-skills, and career development courses during the six weeks of the program while participating in practical experiences and seminars.

 The program strives to help students enhance and improve their chances of becoming successful applicants and students at the health professions school of their choice.

 Meals: A stipend to cover meals will be distributed in three installments during week 1, week 3, and week 6 in addition to the general stipend to cover the cost of breakfast, lunch and weekend meals throughout the duration of the program.
 In addition, the program will sponsor group dinners which will be held on Mondays through Fridays.
-Program participants will have the opportunity to interact with CUMC medical, dental, and nursing students and faculty at the sponsored group dinners.
+Program participants will have the opportunity to interact with current CUIMC medical, dental, nursing and physical therapy students at the sponsored group dinners.

 Stipend: A $600 stipend per scholar will be distributed in three installments (week 1, week 3, and week 6).

-Housing: Housing will be provided without charge to program participants at Columbia University Medical Center Campus in Bard Residence Hall.
+Housing: Housing will be provided without charge to program participants on at the Columbia University Irving Medical Center campus in Bard Residence Hall.

 Health Insurance: All scholars will be required to have health insurance to participate in the program.
-Confirmed program participants will be asked to submit health insurance information.
-Support will be provided for students who are unable to access health insurance.
+Conﬁrmed program participants will be asked to submit health insurance information.
+Partial support will be provided for students who are unable to access health insurance.

-Social Activities: Exposure to the diverse social and cultural environment of New York City through various group activities (e.g. museums, landmarks, plays).
+Social Activities: Scholars will have exposure to the diverse social and cultural environment of New York City through various group activities (e.g. museums, landmarks, plays).
 Social activities will be planned and led by Resident Assistants.